Normandale Park shooting: Investigation

-Initial reporting the Portland Police Bureau claimed the shooting began due to a confrontation between an armed homeowner and armed protestors, however, none of the victims were armed and the shooter had gone to the demonstration which was down the road from his rented apartment.
-The statement was later updated to call the shooter an "armed area resident" but critics and advocates claimed the previous statement was a pattern of city and law enforcement officials misrepresenting racial justice protestors and part of a long line of recent scandals.
-Teressa Raiford, executive director of Don’t Shoot Portland, said about the mischaracterization of the shooter by police, "I believe that it was [done] to entice vigilantism.
-I can’t think of anything else that could occur from that type of misreporting or misinformation.”
-Several local organizations called for an independent investigation into the city on the spread of misinformation in the aftermath of the shooting.
+Initial reporting from the Portland Police Bureau (PPB) claimed the shooting began due to "a confrontation between an armed homeowner and armed protesters.'
+This was inaccurate, as Smith was not a homeowner and the victims he first approached were unarmed.
+The PPB later updated its statement to call Smith an "armed area resident."
+The bureau's initial mischaracterization of the incident drew significant criticism.

+Pieces of evidence from the crime scene were removed, which caused some difficulty for investigators.

 Tension between demonstrators and officials persisted during the investigation.
 City leaders said they had difficulty obtaining information from witnesses, which some racial justice advocates said that was due to false characterizations about the demonstration and of fears of further violence or reprisal.
 Sandy Chung, executive director of the Oregon ACLU, noted the "context and environment of threats and doxing towards Black leaders and communities who are fighting for racial justice, but also the allies of this work."
 Chuck Lovell, the Portland police chief, said that shell casings, and possibly other evidence, was removed from the crime scene, which hampered the initial investigation.
 A police department spokesperson said that witness who may have recorded the incident on their mobile phones did not share it with police.
 Police investigators obtained GoPro video footage from a witness.
+A victim shared audio and video recordings of the incident.

 The Medical Examiner's office determined Knightly's death was a homicide due to a gunshot wound to the head.
 Police investigators declined to speculate on a motive in the days after the attack.